MindPort-GmbH/VRIF-Interaction-Component/README.md

 1. Navigate to `Assets/BNG Framework/Integrations/VR Builder` and import the Unity package for this add-on.
 1. Done!
 Now you can either open the demo scene from `Tools > VR Builder > Demo Scenes > VRIF Integration` or create a new VR Builder scene using the wizard by selecting `Tools > VR Builder > New Process Wizard...`.

     Note: VR Builder imports the XR Interaction Toolkit as a requirement for the built-in interaction component.
 If you don't need it, it is possible to remove it from the Package Manager after disabling the interaction component.

+    Note: The VR Builder Core demo scene is not designed to work with VRIF and might not work properly.
+Make sure you load the VRIF Integration demo scene instead.

 ## Documentation